webmaster98/price-monitor.com/README.md

 the smallest unit of the respective currency. ***Example: A price of EUR 100.99 needs to be specified by the integer 10099.***

+Function Specification of the API

+### Get Price Updates for Products

+This function can be used in order to retrieve price recommendations by price monitor , which in turn can be imported into a warehouse system.